AlibabaCloudDocs/cdn/intl.en-US/New API Reference/Log operations/ListRealtimeLogDeliveryInfos.md

 Queries the information about real-time log delivery in a specified region.

-You can call this operation up to 100 times per second with each account.
+The maximum number of times that each user can call this operation per second is 100.

 ## Debugging